Yiling-Huo/eye-tracking-workshop-slides-2024/_handout/week2.md

 > - *Return sweeps* refers to the eye movement from the end of one line to the beginning of the next.
 They usually start from 5-7 letters before the end of a line to 3-7 letters after the beginning of the next line.
 > - There are considerable individual differences in terms of average fixation duration and saccade length in reading.

 You may have noticed that saccade length is measured in letter spaces rather than viewing angles in reading.
-This is because saccade length during reading is relatively unaffected by the retinal size of the text: the eye moves about 7-9 letters with each saccade regardless of whether the text is 36cm to the eye or 72cm (or size 36 or size 72).
+This is because saccade length during reading is relatively unaffected by the retinal size of the text: the eye moves about 7-9 letters with each saccade regardless of whether the text is 36cm to the eye or 72cm (or size 36 vs. 72).

 Eye movements are not exactly the same across different writing systems.
 For example, readers of Chinese (where a character corresponds to a morpheme) typically move their eyes about 2 characters with a saccade; and readers of Japanese (where a character corresponds to a morpheme (*kanji*) or a syllable (*kana*)) have an average saccade length of 3.5 characters.
 In Hebrew, where vowels are often not represented orthographically, the average saccade length is also shorter than in English (5.5 characters/letters vs. 7-9 letters).
 The difference in saccade length across languages can be attributed to the difference in information density: while a word is on average 5 letters in English, it is about 2 characters in Chinese and Japanese.
 When the number of words is considered rather than the number of letters/characters, the average saccade lengths in English, Chinese, Japanese, and Hebrew are roughly comparable [@schotter2015work].